TheFearlessMagicians/Woof/README.md

 ```

 ## Notice
-To run with google maps, create a directory in the root called /credentials with a file credentials.js in it with all your API key's needed.
+To run with google maps and mailgun email notifications, create a directory in the root called /credentials with a file credentials.js in it with all your API key's needed.
 This includes Google Maps API key, and the mailgun API key (for email notifications of users).
 ```sh
 $ cd woof #your woof directory
 $ mkdir credentials